mdburch/CleaningDataProject/CodeBook.md

 ---
 ### Tidy Data/Variable Descriptions
 ---
+* Data Set
   * The resulting tidy data is a data frame of size 180 x 68
   * Each record in the data frame is unique representing a subject performing one of the activities
   * Each column represents an average of the feature for that subject for the given activity
-* Column Structure
+* Column Structure (features)
   * subject - ordinal - Range:1-30
   * activity - categorical - Range:WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
   * Features - continuous - Range: Values normalized from -1 to 1